WALLCOVERING VS. PAINT

 With no distinct odors and limited clean-up, most wallcoverings can be installed during normal business hours.
 Wallcoverings can also compensate for imperfections in a wall or substrate, hiding nicks, scratches and other minor defects.
 Materials can always be ordered to the exact amount and when needed, surplus can be stored indefinitely.
 Painting can literally close an area.
 With fumes and the disorder of painting, the work may need to be done during off-hours, leading to expensive overtime.
 Neither latex flat nor gloss paints can hide minor imperfections in the wall, and this can lead to greater repair expenses.
 Paint has a short shelf life and must also be purchased in quantities that may be greater than needed amounts.
 Because of the frequent need to repaint, these expenses, health risks and personal discomforts are repeated time and time again.

-Most wallcoverings provide a durable and unique look that complements other interior furnishings and fabrications.
+Most wallcoverings provide a durable, textured, modern and unique look that complements other interior furnishings and fabrications.
 A mix of color and pattern provides highlights that make a room breathe, bringing the dimensions and design of each interior object to life.
 Embossings create a depth and a natural texture, adding a muted beauty to each wall surface.
 A wallcovering is never limited in itself, only by the creativity and imagination of the end user.
 Paint is a limited medium for wall surfaces.
 It is monochromatic, providing only an overt backdrop for the design of space.
 There is no depth, no texture, no dimension.
 Its appeal is limited to flat, solid walls.

 5. WALLCOVERINGS FOR DURABILITY AND SAVINGS